Free speech row at LSE over Prophet Mohammed and Jesus t-shirt

 “Of course you are free to choose what offends you.
 But you should NOT be free to impose your choice on others”.

 The British Humanist Association, of which Richard Dawkins is a Vice President, has since weighed in on the matter.
-Their Chief Executive, Andrew Copson branded the event “a sad indictment of the state of free speech at Britain’s Universities today” and said they are providing the students with legal advice about LSE’s actions.
+Their Chief Executive, Andrew Copson branded the event “a sad indictment of the state of free speech at Britain’s Universities today” and that they are providing the students with legal advice about LSE’s actions.